-Again, set your timer for 5-15 minutes and file any items in your To File bin or basket.
+Again, set your timer for 5-15 minutes and file any items in your To File bin, file, or basket.

-Ideally, we want to get through this step in less than 5 minutes, so use that as a guide when deciding on the frequency for your filing.
+Ideally, you want to get through this step in less than 5 minutes, so use that as a guide when deciding on the frequency for your filing.

 Complete a Regular Filing System “Tune Up”